diem/dip/dips/dip-20.md

 The minting and burning of Diem Coins on chain represent changes to the total value held on the network.
-These operations are designed to support a system of single-currency stablecoins (SCS) backed by reserves.
-Hence, they require special privileges dedicated for reserve management, e.g., [MintCurrency, BurnCurrency, and PreburnCurrency](https://github.com/diem/dip/blob/master/dips/dip-2.md#permissions).
+These operations are designed to support a system of single-currency stablecoins (SCS) backed by the Reserve.
+Hence, these operations require special privileges dedicated for reserve management, e.g., [MintCurrency, BurnCurrency, and PreburnCurrency](https://github.com/diem/dip/blob/master/dips/dip-2.md#permissions).